VALUES & BELIEFS

 The Bible is the Final Authority

 We believe that all scripture is given by inspiration of God (2 Timothy 3:16) and that God has promised to preserve His pure words (Psalm 12:6-7).
-We believe that the Authorized King James 1611 Bible is inspired and preserved words of God in the English language and is, therefore, the supreme, inerrant, infallible, and final authority in all matters of faith, creeds, and conduct.
+We believe that the Authorized King James 1611 Bible is inspired and contains the preserved words of God in the English language and is, therefore, the supreme, inerrant, infallible, and final authority in all matters of faith, creeds, and conduct.

 Salvation by Grace through Faith